 • Only one Innovative Educator Grant proposal per applicant is allowed.

 • Write your application in another word processing program first as this form will not save your work.

 • Repeat funding requests are allowed and will be considered annually on a case-by-case basis.

-• Do not include additional documents (i.e., letters of support, photos).
+• Do not include additional documents (e.g., letters of support, photos).

 • DO NOT INCLUDE the names of ANY SPS staff, SPS schools, or partnering organizations, or any other identifier in your Narrative or Budget.
 Identifying information should only be included where explicitly requested within the application.

 • Well-written grants are encouraged.
 Use correct grammar, spelling and punctuation.
 DO NOT INCLUDE emojis in your application.